How FedEx LTD Works

 Appeal Rights

-If the administrator denies your claim or you disagree with their calculation:
+If the administrator denies your claim or you disagree with the calculation:

-- Internal Appeal: File within the timeframe specified in your denial letter
+- Internal Appeal — file within the timeframe stated in your denial letter

-- Legal Action: ERISA provides rights to sue in federal court
+- Legal Action — ERISA provides the right to sue in federal court after administrative remedies are exhausted

 Company System Access (CBA Section 27.J.19)